Everything is awesome about DIY Lego model of Vatican

 "I'm also not really great at math, so I was daunted by that as well," he said.

-Yet he persevered.
-Using Lego life preservers to replicate the dome's windows - one of many ways he repurposed various shapes - he delicately built the structure without glue.
+Yet he continued.
+Using Lego life preservers to imitate the dome's windows - one of many ways he repurposed various shapes - he delicately built the structure without glue.

 Denise Brownell, visiting the museum, was duly impressed.

 "It's just such a perfect replica of the real thing," said Brownell.
 "It's just awesome."

 Simon started the project a year ago in an empty room in his rectory.
 He finished in time to bring it to BrickFair, a Lego convention held over the summer near Washington.
 There it received many compliments.
 A friend then suggested The Franklin Institute might be interested.

 Simon's creation is being displayed alongside "The Art of the Brick," an exhibit of Lego sculptures, and "Vatican Splendors."
 The latter includes art, vestments and religious relics from the Holy See.

 There are no plans for the pope to see the Lego Vatican while he's in Philadelphia.
 But Simon hopes to see Francis.
 The priest will participate in the papal Mass on Sept.
 27.

 Why was math part of the challenge in building the Lego model?